If you’re a small business owner struggling in sales, you can learn lessons from salespeople who cold-call your business.

 Subconsciously, it might be a case of your “feelings of transference” — your unconscious redirection of feelings.
 Yes, you’re often annoyed for the same reasons prospects have ignored your sales calls.
 Why?

-Most prospect calls are ignored because they’re made at illogical, inconvenient times.
+- Sales calls are made at illogical, inconvenient times.

 Great salespeople understand human nature to create and capitalize on sales opportunities.